 Representation drawing with a consideration of perspective, light and shade; practice using charcoal, pencil, conte, pen and wash.
+(ARTS 1316)

-(ARTS 1316) 1306 Drawing II (3-3-3) Prerequisite: ART 1305 or equivalent.
-Laboratory fee required: \$25.
+1306 Drawing II (3-3-3)

+Prerequisite: ART 1305 or equivalent.

 A continuation of representation drawing, with a consideration of perspective, light and shade; practice using charcoal, pencil, conte, pen and wash.
+(ARTS 1317)

+1307 Computer Graphic Design (3-3-3)

+Introduction to the basic operational skills of the computer and the development of creative techniques in two-dimensional design.

-(ARTS 1317) 1310 Art Appreciation (3-3-0) An introduction to the visual arts.
+1310 Art Appreciation (3-3-0)

+An introduction to the visual arts.
 The visual elements of artworks are defined and students are introduced to the vocabulary, principles and techniques of art in different periods and cultural settings.
 Includes individual art projects and tours.
+(ARTS 1301)

-(ARTS 1301) 2301 Figure Drawing (3-3-3) Laboratory fee required: \$25.
+2301 Figure Drawing (3-3-3)

+Laboratory fee required: \$25.